pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 - Features that are different from MySQL:

-    - Auto-increment ID: In TiDB, auto-incremental columns are globally unique.
+    - Auto-increment ID: auto-incremental columns are globally unique in TiDB.
 They are incremental on a single TiDB server, but ***not*** necessarily incremental among multiple TiDB servers or allocated sequentially.

 For a full list of compatibility differences, see [MySQL Compatibility](/mysql-compatibility.md).